CaelanBorowiec/RentSplitPanel/README.md

 * Enumerate users and payment statuses on a visually appealing dashboard.

 ### Planned Features:
+- [ ] More translations for payment statuses (due, paid, none required).
-* Admin panel to edit user payments and payment history.
+- [ ] Admin panel to edit user payments and payment history.
-* Admin panel to add/remove new payment types.
+- [ ] Admin panel to add/remove new payment types.
-* Command integration with SMS, Telegram, etc.
+- [ ] Command integration with SMS, Telegram, etc.
-* Integration with payment services (PayPal)
+- [ ] Integration with payment services (PayPal)
+- [ ] Stats graph of payment dates or other metrics.
+- [ ] Achievements.

 ## Setup

 * Coming soon

 ## Commands
-* todo
+* Coming soon

 ## About